podaac/the-coding-club/notebooks/dask_with_cloud/ancillary/generalized_parallelization/readme.md

 **Computation and Dataset**

-The computation is a downscaling of a MUR 1 km SST data product (https://doi.org/10.5067/GHGMR-4FJ04) to 100 km resolution.
+The computation is a coarsening of the MUR SST data product (https://doi.org/10.5067/GHGMR-4FJ04) from 0.01 degree to 1 degree resolution, an example shown below.

 ![example_figure](./example_downscaling.png)
-**Figure 1.
-Example results of downscaling a MUR 1 km SST product**

 **Directory contents**